rnabeel/rnabeel/README.md

 ### Hi there 👋
-My name is Nabeel and I am a Sr. Java developer.
+My name is Naeem and I am a ME[R/A]N stack and Java developer.
 I have a passion for creating user-friendly, dynamic web applications that make a positive impact on people's lives.

 With a strong background in JavaScript, React, Angular, Node, MongoDB and MySql.
 I specialize in building front-end interfaces that are intuitive, responsive, and visually appealing.
 Additionally, I have extensive experience working with back-end technologies like Node.js and Express to create robust, scalable APIs that power seamless data transmission between the client and server.